 Do you realize what this means?
 Rock bottom will be different for everyone.
 Rock bottom is where life has become so intolerable that something inside of you finally looks heavenward and says, “I surrender.
 I can’t do this anymore.
 Show me the way.”

 In my experience, there were plenty of times where I said, “I can’t do this anymore.”
 But the upturn only happened after I really surrendered.
-It’s when the words “I can’t do this anymore” came from a humble place, instead of a frustrated, angry place.
+It’s when the words “I can’t do this anymore” came from a humble, teachable place, instead of a frustrated, angry place.

-For me it was when I stopped trying to do things “my way” and was finally willing to really do what all the gurus had been trying to teach me.
-It means saying “I am finally ready to listen, and do.”
+For me it was when I stopped trying to do things “my way” and was finally willing to really do whatever the Lord was trying to teach me.
+It means saying, “I am finally ready to listen, and do.”

 It’s when you realize that you’ve got to take a risk and put the principles of faith to the test, no matter what.
 You refuse to think about the worst case, and cling tenaciously to hope, allowing yourself in your mind to see only the results you want.